liamedeiros/ehtplot/doc/COLORMAP.md

 ## Color Appearance Parameters

+A color appearance model (CAM) seeks to describe the perceptual aspects of human color vision.
+For simplicity, we only summarize three CAM here.

+- The International Commission on Illumination (ICE) created the CIELAB (== CIE L*a*b* == Lab) color space, which has all the necessary features to become the first color appearance model.
-The CIECAM02 color appearance model (CAM) published by the International Commission on Illumination (ICE) in 2002 defines six color appearances:
+- The CIECAM02 color appearance model (CAM) published by the in 2002 defines six color appearances: brightness, lightness, colorfulness, chroma, saturation, and hue.

-- Brightness (luminance):
-- Lightness
-- Colorfulness
-- Chroma
-- Saturation
-- Hue: "the degree to which a stimulus can be described as similar to or different from stimuli that are described as red, green, blue, and yellow."
-It can be computed by `h_rgb = atan2(sqrt(3) * (G-B), 2*R - G - B)` from (s)RGB, and `h_ab = atan2(b*, a*)` from CIELAB.
-  [FIXME: are these two hue equivalent?]
+- The iCAM06 is an image color appearance model that is capable of handling spatial appearance phenomena.